CarlosEX/geeks_python/basic_python/introducao/introducao.md

 There are two major Python versions: Python 2 and Python 3.
 Both are quite different.

 ## Beginning with Python programming:

+### 1) Finding an Interpreter:

+Before we start Python programming, we need to have an interpreter to interpret and run our programs.
+There are certain online interpreters like https://ide.geeksforgeeks.org/ that can be used to run Python programs without installing an interpreter.